-In the five-year review, NMFS outlined the target abundances for the Columbia River Eulachon sub-population to evaluate recovery.
-The low target abundance of 66,500,000 spawners equates to approximately 5.9 million pounds of fish, and the high target abundance of 229,500,000 spawners equates to approximately 20.5 million pounds of smelt (NFMS 2022).
-These values were used to inform the ranged values of the P1 indicator.
-We also incorporated an extreme low value, for which only research-level impacts are allowable, and a mid-range value (between the low and high target abundance values) to moderate the extreme variability of the run sizes represented.
-The P1 values were then blocked into ranges of 0.9 million pounds of fish or fewer, 1.0-5.9 million, 6.0-12.9 million, 13.0-20.4 million, and 20.5 million pounds of fish or larger.
+In the five-year review, NMFS outlined the target abundances for the Columbia River Eulachon sub-population to evaluate recovery (NFMS 2022).
+The low target abundance of 66,500,000 spawners equates to approximately 5.9 million pounds of fish, and the high target abundance of 229,500,000 spawners equates to approximately 20.5 million pounds of smelt.
+These values were used to inform the abundance ranges for the P1 indicator.
+The P1 values were then blocked into ranges of 1.5 million pounds of fish or fewer, 1.6-5.9 million, 6.0-20.5 million, and 20.6 million pounds of fish or greater.

 The following represents an example of the use of this indicator for the 2023 season.
 The States would average the 2020-2022 run size estimates of 3.8 million, 9 million, and 18.3 million pounds, respectively (found in Table A-6).
 This gives a P1 value of 10.4 million pounds for 2023.
-This value would then be compared to the blocked ranges for the P1 value, which would place this value within the range of 6.0-12.9 million pounds of fish.
-Therefore, evaluation of the P1 indicator determines that the 2023 season would start in Harvest Phase 1, 2, or 3.
-The Harvest Phase selection is further narrowed by the use of the P2 and P3 pre-season harvest indicators.
+This value would then be compared to the blocked ranges for P1, which would place it within the range of 6.0-20.5 million pounds of fish.
+Therefore, evaluation of the P1 indicator determines that the 2023 season would start in Harvest Phase 2, 3, or 4.
+The Harvest Phase selection is further refined by the use of the P2 and P3 pre-season abundance indicators.